 COPA 2019 Judges

 We have brought together some of the best industry minds in advertising, art direction, broadcast, digital, newspapers, magazines and web design to be on the judging panels this year for our 10 Anniversary.
 We are honoured to have these people as judges this year for COPA 2018.
 We thank them for their time and support.

-Agnes Zalewski is the principal of Blunt Strategic, a full-service marketing and communications agency based in Calgary, Alberta.
+Agnes Zalewski is the principal of Blunt Strategic, a full-service marketing and communications agency based in BC’s beautiful interior.
 A seasoned marketing, communications and publishing specialist, Agnes launched Blunt in 2012, venturing on her own after a successful corporate career.
 Blunt is an award-winning agency—it is the recipient of two IABC Gold Quill Awards along with a Stevies Award for Women in Business.
-Prior to starting Blunt, Agnes served as the group publisher of JuneWarren-Nickle’s Energy Group, publishing titles such as Oilweek and Oilsands Review.
-Agnes was also the inaugural editor-in-chief for Alberta Oil magazine and the president of the board of the Alberta Magazine Publisher’s Association.
+Prior to starting Blunt, Agnes served as the group publisher of JuneWarren-Nickle’s Energy Group, the inaugural editor-in-chief for Alberta Oil magazine and was the president of the board of the Alberta Magazine Publisher’s Association, respectively.
 Agnes has an MBA in Marketing from Dalhousie University as well as a Bachelor of Commerce from the University of Alberta.
 This is her third time as a judge for the COPAs.